 The 40th Annual West Coast Biological Sciences Undergraduate Research (WCBSUR) Conference will take place on Saturday, April 25, 2015, on the campus of Point Loma Nazarene University, located in San Diego, California.
-The WCBSURC is the oldest conference of its kind in the nation; through its first 39 years, it has brought together student and faculty participants representing 160 institutions in 31 states.
+The WCBSURC is among the oldest conferences of its kind in the nation; through its first 39 years, it has brought together student and faculty participants representing 160 institutions in 31 states.

 Program Schedule (tentative)

 Plenary Speaker: Dr. Leroy Hood

 Dr. Leroy "Lee" Hood is the President and Co-founder of Institute for Systems Biology and the 2012 National Medal of Science Recipient (please see below for photo).
 The title of Dr. Hood's presentation is "Systems Medicine and Proactive P4 Medicine: A Revolution in Healthcare".

 Dr. Hood's outstanding contributions have had a resounding effect on the advancement of science since the 1960s.
 Throughout his career, he has adhered to the advice of his mentor, Dr. William J. Dreyer: “If you want to practice biology, do it on the leading edge, and if you want to be on the leading edge, invent new tools for deciphering biological information.”

 Dr. Hood has been directly involved in the development of several instruments critical for contemporary biology.
 Probably the most significant of these is the automated DNA sequencer, which has completely revolutionized biomedicine and forensic science.
 He was awarded the Russ Prize in 2011 from the National Academy of Engineering for this major achievement.